Cycle Time

 Pull Request Breakdown

-To view the Pull Request breakdown of all the PRs analyzed in the selected time frame, click on "View Pull Requests Analyzed" or scroll down.
+To view the Pull Request breakdown of all the PRs analyzed in the selected time frame scroll down.
 Expand the Pull Request to find more data, such as commits, deploys, issues, and reviews associated with the PR, as well as the Lead Time of the Pull Request.
-There is also an option to ignore the PR so that it won't impact the Cycle Time
+There is also an option to ignore the PR so that it won't impact the Cycle Time.

 3018

-The modal also contains a "Go To Pull Request" button, which takes you directly to the PR page in the Git Provider.
+The modal also contains a "Go to commit" button when expanding specific commits, which takes you directly to the commit page in the Git Provider.

 1601